Rumpunzel/rpg-thingy/rules/gm-tools/settlements.md

 Some examples for leisure structures are:

 - A coliseum, which would be associated with Vigor and allow recovery tests to be made with Fight or Maneuver by participating in the coliseum for a thrilling display of martial prowess, simply enjoying the show, or training on the sparring grounds.
-- A palace garden, which would be associated with Intuition and allow recovery tests with Resources or Wilderness by going for a serene stroll through the water gardens, washing the dirt off bruised flesh, or watching a reenactment.
+- A palace garden, which would be associated with Intuition and allow recovery tests with Means or Wilderness by going for a serene stroll through the water gardens, washing the dirt off bruised flesh, or watching a reenactment.
-- An academy, which would be associated with Reason and allow recovery tests with Influence or Resources by getting aid from a trained surgeon or banker, or spending some quiet time in the library.
+- An academy, which would be associated with Reason and allow recovery tests with Influence or Means by getting aid from a trained surgeon or banker, or spending some quiet time in the library.
-- A hospital, which would be associated with physical conditions and allow recovery tests with Influence or Resources by acquiring medical care.
+- A hospital, which would be associated with physical conditions and allow recovery tests with Influence or Means by acquiring medical care.
 - A theater, which would be associated with mental conditions and allow recovery tests with Maneuver or Craft by processing your troubles in drama.
 - A courthouse, which would be associated with social conditions and allow recovery tests with Influence or Fight by proving (or "proving") your innocence.